agileware/civicrm-sysadm-guide/docs/setup/secret-keys.md

 # Secret keys

-CiviCRM relies on a handful of secret keys to protect system security.
+CiviCRM relies on a handful of secret keys to facilitate system security, secure credentials and authenticate users.

 | Name | Purpose | Recommended Size | Version |
 | -- | -- | -- | -- |